albertosantini/angular-jumpstart-ES2015/README.md

 - Defining routes
 - Using the Http object for Ajax calls
 - Using data binding syntax
-- Mixing Angular 1 and Angular 2
+- Mixing AngularJS and Angular

 ## Resources and Credits